-When a donor commits to making a planned gift, thank them immediately with a phone call.
-Then, follow up with a welcome letter informing them about the benefits of the society.
+When a donor commits to making a planned gift, immediately thank them with a phone call.
+Afterwards, follow up with a welcome letter informing them about the benefits of the society.

-Benefits could be access to special events, personal updates from the executive director, the planned giving newsletter, their name listed in the annual report, and on a “legacy wall of fame.”
+Benefits could be: access to special events, personal updates from the executive director, the planned giving newsletter, and their name listed in the annual report and on a “legacy wall of fame.”

-Plaques affixed to benches and trees or personalized pavers are other ways to acknowledge a planned giver into the legacy society – a lasting testament to their generosity and commitment to the organization.
+Plaques affixed to benches and trees, or personalized pavers are other ways to acknowledge a planned giver as a member of the legacy society and are a lasting testament to their generosity and commitment to the organization.

 The Truth About Planned Giving

 - A donor’s planned gift is a direct correlation to the type of relationship he/she has with the organization.

 - The scope and scale of planned gifts are worth the commitment…and the wait.